sydney-birch/Nematostella_Mesocosm_virome/README.md

 Our Main study question is: Does the origin of location impact the type and diversity of viruses and bacteria that assoiciate with Nematostella?

+Virome Pipeline overview:
+*We are interested to see if anemones from different locations assoiciate with viruses differently which is why we are sequencing the virome.*
+1) We extracted RNA and DNA using the Allprep RNA/DNA mini kit
+2) We created libraries for total RNAseq using the Tecan Universal Plus total RNA-seq with NuQuant kit with an N. vectensis rRNA depletion step
+3) We sequenced samples using NovaseqX
+4)